rpires71/milestone1/README.md

 ---

-## User Stories for Conferences-Workshops page
+## User Stories for Conferences/Workshops page
 [⬆ Back to Table of contents](#table-of-contents)

 **(should-have)**